Attachment Theory

 Attachment Behaviors

-William J. Lyddon of University of Southern Mississippi defines attachment behaviors as a “neurologically-based behavioral system that has evolved to promote proximity to a caregiver” (Lyddon, 1995).
-Attachment occurs because the infant and mother naturally use behaviors that create a bond.
+William J. Lyddon defines attachment behaviors as part of a “neurologically-based behavioral system that has evolved to promote proximity to a caregiver” (Lyddon, 1995).
+Crying, smiling, clinging, approaching, following, and protesting separation all serve attachment functions.
+They help the infant maintain contact with the caregiver and increase the likelihood of protection.

 Belongingness and Attachment